 Mules and Borax: A Death Valley Legacy

-Quick.
 Which Death Valley animals appeared at the St. Louis World’s Fair in 1904, attended Woodrow Wilson’s 1917 inauguration and the 1937 dedication of the Golden Gate Bridge in San Francisco?

-If you answered mules — specifically the 20 Mule Team that hauled borax out of Death Valley in the late 19th century — you would be right.
+If you answered mules — specifically the 20 Mule Team that hauled borax out of Death Valley in the late 19th century — you would be right!

 Those of a certain age might recall this mule team from the long-running Death Valley Days television series and its sponsor, 20 Mule Team Borax.
 You might even have a box of the detergent booster in your laundry room.

-The product and its 20-mule-team logo remain an iconic symbol of Death Valley some 125 years after it was introduced.
+The product and its 20 Mule Team logo remain an iconic symbol of Death Valley some 125 years after it was introduced.
 Its longevity is a testament not only to the cleansing power of borax, but to the power of marketing, as well.

 But first, some history: In the 19th century, borax was an ingredient used in ceramics and gold mining, but it was also touted as a cure-all for everything from dandruff to epilepsy.
 First found in dry lakebeds in Tibet, it was transported in ancient times along the Silk Road.
-Then, in the late 1800s, bountiful deposits were discovered in Nevada, and later, in Death Valley, Calif.
+Then, in the late 1800s, bountiful deposits were discovered in Nevada, and later, in Death Valley, California.

 The mineral was fairly easy to extract.
-The challenge: transporting it from the harsh terrain of Death Valley, where temperatures shoot to 125 degrees and higher in summer, and where roads and rail lines were, at the time, nonexistent.
+The challenge: transporting it from the otherworldly terrain of Death Valley, where temperatures shoot to 125 degrees and higher in summer, and where roads and rail lines were, at the time, nonexistent.

 Enter William Coleman, who staked a claim in 1881 near present-day Furnace Creek.
-(The area now serves as Death Valley National Park’s tourist hub, hosting park service headquarters, campgrounds, and two lodgings, the AAA Four Diamond The Inn at Death Valley and the family-friendly Ranch at Death Valley.)
-The entrepreneur devised a way to haul the mineral via huge wagons pulled by mules to the nearest train spur in Mojave, Calif.
+(The area now serves as Death Valley National Park’s tourist hub, hosting park service headquarters, campgrounds, and two lodgings, the AAA Four Diamond Inn at Death Valley and the family-friendly Ranch at Death Valley.)
+The entrepreneur devised a way to haul the mineral via huge wagons pulled by mules to the nearest train spur in Mojave, California.
 It was a 165-mile slog that took 10 days and required two teams of 18 hearty mules, each led by two sturdy horses.

 From about 1883 to 1889, when the teams operated out of the Harmony Borax Works, not a single mule or wagon was lost.